+Wages increase

-Wages increase The floodgates for generous wage and pension benefits were opened by another Wagner decision in 1958 to allow the city's workers the right to unionize as they wished.
+The floodgates for generous wage and pension benefits were opened by another Wagner decision in 1958 to allow the city's workers the right to unionize as they wished.

 The unions first flexed their bargaining muscle in 1966, when city transit workers won a then-unheard of 15.7 per cent pay raise over two years after a crippling 12-day strike.

 Since then, the average transit worker's pay has gone from \$7,222 a year to \$15,125, up 109 per cent, and some city unions have done even better.
 During this period the city's inflation rate has gone up 78.4 per cent.

+rate has gone up 78.4 per cent.
 Over-all, a 1974 study by the Citizens Union Research Foundation showed that the city's pension costs had gone up more than 400 per cent in the past 10 years.
 Many workers can retire with at least half pay after 20 years of service, which is bet-

-Duke Ellington
+白羊 法国 建固定建合有速速超速通过电压效超生活化生化。

-Sha Na Na
+J. Geils Band Sha Na Na Three Dog Night Crosby, Stills, Nash & Young

+BEST OF STRAUSS

+Eduard Strauss and

+THE BEST OF

+Rits Mest Famous Rive Samle Crypy Javes Waltzes and Overfares Emperer Fieldermans

+\$6.98

+Three record set

+Polkas and

+his orchestra

+NULLIOL

+Overtures

+- Beloved Waltzes,

+Duke Ellington John Coltrane & Young Cannonball Adderley

+VIRGIL FOX:

+IN CONCERT

+The organist of the

+70's performs Bach

+LITTER

+\$6.98

+Three record set

 Maurice Andre Alfred Brendel Andres Segovia London Symphony Orchestra Sylvia Marlowe

-NINE SYMPHONIES - Complete
+BEETHOVEN: NINE SYMPHONIES - Complete William Steinberg conducts Pittsburgh Symphony \$14.98 Seven record set

-BEETHOVEN

-\$14.98

-Seven record set

-BEETHOVEN:

-William Steinberg

-Symphony

-conducts Pittsburgh

-Otis Spann Jimmy Rushing Joan Baez John Lee Hooker

-HANDEL: MESSIAH - Complete Sir Adrian Boult and the London Philharmonic Choir and Orchestra \$6.98 Three record set

-JULIAN BREAM: THE CLASSICAL GUITAR Works of Bach, De Falla, Villa Lobos, Sor, Turina, Torroba - Julian Bream, guitar \$6.98 Three record set Columbia Elektra Philips Turnabout Atlantic and many others

-BRAHMS: COMPLETE SYMPHONIES Featuring Sir Adrian Boult, the London Philharmonic; Leopold Stokowski, Houston Symphony, William Steinberg, Pittsburgh Symphony \$8.98 Four record set

-THE BAROQUE TRUMPET AND HORN AT THEIR FINEST Maurice Andre, Adolf Scherbaum Five record set

-NOTRE DAME BOOKSTORE
+Otis Spann Jimmy Rushing Joan Baez John Lee Hooker HANDEL: MESSIAH - Complete Sir Adrian Boult and the London Philharmonic Choir and Orchestra 56.98 Three record and JULIAN BREAM: THE CLASSICAL GUITAR Works of Bach, De Falla, Villa Lobos, Sor, Turina, Torroba - Julian Bream, guitar 56.98 Three record set Columbia Elektra Philips Turnabout Atlantic and many others BRAHMS: COMPLETE SYMPHONIES Featuring Sir Adrian Boult, the London Philharmonic; Leopold Stokowski, Houston Symphony, William Steinberg, Pittsburgh Symphony \$8.98 Four record set THE BAROQUE TRUMPET AND HORN AT THEIR FINEST Maurice Andre, Adolf Scherbaum NOTRE DAME BOOKSTORE Foreign students

-Wednesday, November 12, 1975

-Foreign students

 Sponsored by the OMBUDSMAN SERVICE Monday thru Friday 9:30 am to 5:00 pm Monday thru Thursday 9:00 pm to midnight phone 283-7638 Q. Now that there is an AMTRAK line open to New York and Boston from South Bend, what is the price of a ticket?
 A. From SouthBendto New York a one-way ticket will cost \$47.00 while a round trip ticket costs \$94.00.
 To Boston \$50.50 is the price of a one-way ticket and \$101.00 for a round-trip ticket.
 To Cleveland, a one-way ticket costs \$13.50 and a round-trip ticket costs \$27.00.
 To Rochester and Buffalo, New York, the prices are \$27 and \$23 for a one-way ticket and \$54 and \$46 for a round-trip ticket, respectively.
 For any further information, the Amtrak office is open from 10:00 am to 7:00 pm weekdays.
 The phone number is 288-2212.
-Trains may be boarded at the South Bend Station, 2702 West Washington.
-Shore Q. Who is the president of the Pittsburgh Club?
+Trains may be boarded at the South Bend Shore Station, 2702 West Washington.
+Q. Who is the president of the Pittsburgh Club?
 A. T.J.
 Hughes at 7443.